Historical Context: The Rivalry That Made the Crossing Necessary

 Preparing the Impossible: Logistics and the Army

-• Supply depots were established along the route through Spain and southern Gaul.
+• Supply depots were established along the route through Spain and southern Gaul, stocked with grain and fodder.

-• Local alliances were negotiated with Gallic tribes to secure safe passage and food.
+• Local alliances were negotiated with Gallic tribes to secure safe passage and food supplies.
+Hannibal sent envoys ahead to secure agreements.

-• Pioneer units accompanied the army to clear paths and build bridges.
+• Pioneer units accompanied the army to clear paths, cut through forests, build bridges, and repair roads.

-• Intelligence scouts went ahead to assess routes and tribal sentiments.
+• Intelligence scouts went ahead to assess routes, evaluate tribal sentiments, and identify potential ambush sites.

-Hannibal also left behind 20,000 troops under his brother Hasdrubal to hold Spain and sent Spanish troops to Africa to prevent local revolts—a cunning cross-posting strategy.
+Hannibal also left behind 20,000 troops under his brother Hasdrubal to hold Spain and sent Spanish troops to Africa to prevent local revolts — a cunning cross-posting strategy that ensured loyalty by separating soldiers from their home regions.
+He knew that the Roman strategy would likely involve attacking Carthage’s Spanish holdings while he was in Italy, and he took steps to make that as difficult as possible.

 The March to the Alps: From Spain to the Mountains